Erik-Han/Fun/README.md

 -----

 Solar System Simulation: This is a WebVR model of the solar system created using A-Frame on glitch.
-The rotations, sizes, revolutions of the planets are scaled accurately relative to each other, the link is: https://shimmer-jellyfish.glitch.me/
+The rotations, sizes, and revolutions of the planets are scaled accurately relative to each other, the link is: https://shimmer-jellyfish.glitch.me/

 	WASD - Move